What is Aloxi?

 Aloxi side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Aloxi: hives; chest pain, difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Aloxi: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Aloxi side effects may include: